OpenMD/OpenMD/samples/water/README.md

-One of the powerful functionalities of OpenMD, is the separation between declaration of *components* and *stuntDoubles*.
+One of the powerful functionalities of OpenMD is the separation between declaration of *components* and *stuntDoubles*.
 In every (.omd) file, a component block is used to specifiy what types of atoms or molecules the stuntDoubles correspond to.